vwkrais/first-steps-with-git/readme.md

-This repo is created to test the basic git funktions
+This repo is created to test the basic git functions